-Measure the pulse width of the transmitted signal.
-If you do not know it, connect the output of the signal to the input of an oscilloscope.
+In order to calculate the duty cycle, we need to first find the frequency or period of the variable signal.
+This can be found with multiple methods, but the initial approach can be to measure the pulse width of the transmitted signal.
+To do this with an unknown signal, we can connect the output of the signal to the input of an oscilloscope.
+An oscilloscope is an instrument that displays variable signals on its display over time.
 The oscilloscope screen will show a series of pulses oscillating at the frequency of the signal.
-Note the width, in seconds or microseconds, of each pulse.
+We can then measure the width, in seconds or microseconds, of each pulse.
 This is the pulse width, or PW, of the signal.